Communicating about COVID-19 vaccines

 ^State and territory governments have regulations, guidelines and codes in respect to the service and consumption of alcohol.
 This includes liquor licensing laws and public conduct laws, Responsible Service of Alcohol requirements, and by-laws, regulations and other statutes that restrict or forbid the consumption of liquor within certain areas.

-Fly Away offers a 10% discount on flights to all 'Fly Away Club' members who have been fully vaccinated under the Government's national COVID-19 vaccination program.
+Fly Away offers a 10% discount on flights to all 'Fly Away Club' members who have either been partly or fully vaccinated under the Government's national COVID-19 vaccination program.
 The offer is open to any club member on the provision of validated vaccination status.
 The offer includes a statement that it is only valid for vaccinations undertaken on the advice of a health practitioner.

-Dramatic Days theatre company publicly offers a chance to win a years' worth of free theatre tickets to anyone who is fully vaccinated under the national COVID-19 vaccination program.
+Dramatic Days theatre company publicly offers a chance to win a years' worth of free theatre tickets to anyone who is partly or fully vaccinated under the national COVID-19 vaccination program.
 The offer includes a statement that it is only valid for vaccinations undertaken on the advice of a health practitioner.

 Clinic and pharmacy

-Uptown Medical Centre and Pharmacy publishes a Facebook post offering a free health check to anyone who has been fully vaccinated under the national COVID-19 vaccination program.
+Uptown Medical Centre and Pharmacy publishes a Facebook post offering a free health check to anyone who has been partly or fully vaccinated under the national COVID-19 vaccination program.
 The offer includes a statement that it is only valid for vaccinations undertaken on the advice of a health practitioner.